ONLYOFFICE/docspace-api-sdk-csharp/docs/SettingsWebhooksApi.md

 Remove a webhook

-Removes the tenant webhook with the ID specified in the request.
+Removes a tenant webhook with the ID specified in the request.

 ### Example
 ```csharp